Central Virginia

 • 00:30:19

-It's regional, but I'm just saying because you know more about yours.
+It's regional, but I'm just saying cause you know more about yours, but we're all so we're prioritizing projects.

 • 00:30:29